fkadibs/HeadCannon/README.md

 `./headcannon.py --domain google.com --attacker pwn.yourdomain.com`

-When running a list of domains/subdomains, you can fine-tune the number of concurrent workers, timeout, and retries:
+When using a long list of targets, you can fine-tune the number of concurrent workers, timeout, and retries:

-`./headcannon.py --list examples/target_list.txt --atacker pwn.yourdomain.com --workers 10  --timeout 3 --retries 1`
+`./headcannon.py --list examples/tesla.com.txt --atacker pwn.yourdomain.com --workers 10  --timeout 3 --retries 1`
-`./headcannon.py -l examples/target_list.txt -a pwn.yourdomain.com -w 20  -t 3 -r 1`
+`./headcannon.py -l examples/tesla.com.txt -a pwn.yourdomain.com -w 20  -t 3 -r 1`

-You can also send it through Burp if you want to monitor/log the traffic:
+You can also send it through a proxy if you want to intercept/monitor/log the traffic:

 `./headcannon.py --list examples/target_list.txt --attacker pwn.yourdomain.com --proxy 127.0.0.1:8080`

 **Note**: some vulnerabilities do not manifest as real-time responses to your testing.
 You'll get some responses minutes, hours, or even days later.
-In order to help map responses you receive to the test you performed, each request is assigned a UUID.
-I have yet to implement proper logging, so you might want to pipe the output to a file for future reference.
+I have yet to implement persistent logging, so you might want to pipe the output to a file for future reference.

 ## Contributions

 If you have any ideas for bugfixes or enhancements, feel free to open an issue or submit a pull request.